Learn strategies to master your midlife sleep so that you wake each morning feeling well-rested and ready to take on the day.

 Use blackout curtains or a sleep mask to keep your bedroom dark, especially if there are distracting lights coming through your window.
 It is also a benefit for the room to be cool, ideally at about 68°F, and well ventilated.
 And, limit noise as much as possible.

-Meditate, breathe deeply, and other ways of coping with stress such as keeping a “worry journal” can help to decrease feelings of anxiety and depression.
+Meditate, breathe deeply, and other ways of coping with stress such as keeping a “calming mind journal” can help to calm your thoughts by reducing stress and anxiety.
 These practices before bed can go a long way towards putting you in the mood for sleep.

 9. Take a Supplement